steemit/smt-whitepaper/smt-manual/manual.md

 Here's how the rewards differ:

-- With either reward curve, Section A posts will have greater rewards than Section B posts since they have more upvotes.
+- With either reward curve, Section A posts will have greater rewards than Section B posts, since they have more upvotes.
 - With the quadratic reward curve, Section A posts will have an *additional boost* relative to Section B posts, since Section A posts will get *more rewards per upvote*.
 - With the linear reward curve, Section A and Section B will get the same reward per upvote.